Adversarial Data Poisoning Attacks on Quantum Machine Learning in the NISQ Era: Conclusion

 \section{Conclusion}

 In recent years, there has been significant research evaluating the security of quantum computers in cloud settings.
-In this work, for the first time, we focus on one such threat to QML models, specifically the threat of data poisoning attacks.
+In this work, for the first time, we focus on one such threat to QML models, specifically, data poisoning attacks.
 An adversary in the cloud can significantly manipulate the performance of QNN models by tampering with the dataset.
 To this end, we propose a novel label poisoning attack, QUID, based on intra-class encoder state similarity (ESS), which can degrade the performance of QML models.
-Our extensive experiments under noise reveal that QUID significantly outperforms random poisoning and can degrade QNNs accuracy by $>90\%$.
+Our extensive experiments under noise reveal that QUID significantly outperforms random poisoning, degrading QNN accuracy by more than $90\%$ and by up to $50\%$ even when classical defense techniques are applied.
+Thus, future work should focus on developing robust defense techniques to effectively mitigate this threat in the context of QML.